Gunman kills himself after opening fire in New Jersey mall

-Authorities said Shoop had a history of drug abuse and drug dealing, "which may very well have been the reason why he ultimately chose to do what he did last night," Molinelli said on ABC-TV's "Good Morning America" program.

-Officials found Shoop's body in the Westfield Garden State Plaza in Paramus at about 3:20 a.m.
-EST (0820 GMT).
+Authorities named the dead man as 20-year-old Richard Shoop and said he had a history of drug abuse.
+Officials found his body in the Westfield Garden State Plaza in Paramus at around 3:20 a.m. local time (0820 GMT).

-Molinelli said it appeared Shoop went into the mall with the intention of committing suicide, not to hurt others.

-"He left a note," Molinelli said.
-"It's a bit ambiguous.
-I'm hesitant to say it's a suicide note.
-It does express that an end is coming.
-It could have been prison.
-It could have been what he did last night."

-Shoop used a rifle that had been modified to look like an AK-47 and that he had stolen from his brother, who owned it legally, Molinelli said.

-Police had evacuated thousands of people from the mall and launched a manhunt after shoppers reported hearing gunshots sometime after 9 p.m EST, said Jeanne Baratta, chief of staff for Bergen County.
+Police backed by dozens of cruisers had earlier evacuated thousands of people from the mall and launched a manhunt after shoppers reported hearing gunshots sometime after 9 p.m, said Chief of Staff at Bergen County Jeanne Baratta.

 Najee Waters, 19, of East Rutherford, New Jersey, was at his sales job at an H&M clothing store when he heard what sounded like two shots ring out.